chicbass/chicbass.github.io/aem_ex_e_2.md

 > 3

 > A customer needs to create, manage, deliver, and optimize personalized experiences at scale for thousands of images and videos Which AEM Module should the customer use?
-1. AFM Sites
+1. AEM Sites
 2. **AEM Assets**
 3. AEM Forms

 > 4
-> When a user searches for a keyword on a webpage, the search keyword Is appended to the URl as a URI parameter This page is not being cached in the dispatcher.
+> When a user searches for a keyword on a webpage, the search keyword Is appended to the URl as a URl parameter This page is not being cached in the dispatcher.
 > What could be the reason that this page is failing to be cached in the dispatcher?

 1. The page URL Is not correct